May 14, 2020

 How does the new coronavirus spread?

-As of now, researchers know that the new coronavirus is spread through droplets released into the air when an infected person coughs or sneezes.
-The droplets generally do not travel more than a few feet, and they fall to the ground (or onto surfaces) in a few seconds — this is why social and physical distancing is effective in preventing the spread.
+Researchers know that the new coronavirus spread through droplets released into the air when an infected person coughs or sneezes.
+The droplets generally do not travel more than a few feet and fall to the ground (or onto surfaces) in a few seconds — this is why social and physical distancing effectively prevents the coronavirus spread.

 How did this new coronavirus spread to humans?